andre-dane-dev/woo-address-book-db-cleaner/README.txt

 ADVICE
 Before using the plugin on a live site, be sure to save a backup of the database and test it on a dev or staging site first.
+You run this at your own risk and I am not liable for any loss of data (see LICENSE.txt for more info).

 == Installation ==